rezarajan/udacity-aws-data-engineering/projects/2 - Data Warehouse/readme.md

 ```

 ## Suggestions
 One note on the data is that there is a one-to-many relationship between `artist_id` and `name` in the `d_artist` table.
-Upon further exploration, this is a consequence of the source data, wherein an artist may either have a solo song, or have backing/guest artists (e.g. artist_id 1234 may correspond to "Artist A", and also "Artist A; Artist B").
-Since this is a table commonly join on, it is suggested to either:
+Upon further inspection, this is a consequence of the source data, wherein an artist may either have a solo song, or have backing/guest artists (e.g. artist_id 1234 may correspond to "Artist A", and also "Artist A; Artist B").
+Since this is a table assumed to be commonly joined on, it is suggested to either:
 1. Perform cleaning on the source data or
 2. Enrich the source data with the row_number() logic as shown in the sample queries.